boldt/Okular2PDF/README.md

 or the printing of an annotated PDF (October 2010, see the resources below).
 It is just possible to export the annotations and the PDF to an "Okular Document Archive".
-Based on this archive, I decided to create this small project to get the "Yellow Higlighter" exported to a new PDF.
+Based on this archive, I decided to create this small project to get the "Yellow Highlighter" exported to a new PDF.
 This annotated PDF can be opened with other PDF readers and it can be printed as well.

+### Supports

+* PDF files (because the the Open Source PDF Library iText is used)
+* Supported annotations: Yellow Highlighter

 ### Get it: